leapoli/xhtml2pdf/doc/source/installation.rst

     For more information about ``pip`` refer to http://www.pip-installer.org/.

 #.
-We recommend using ``virtualenv`` for development.
-It is great to have a separate environment for
+I will recommend using ``virtualenv`` for development.
+This is great to have separate environment for
    each project, keeping the dependencies for multiple projects separated

     .. code:: bash